practicalli/spacemacs/before-you-start/install-clojure.md

 # Install Clojure
 Establish a Clojure environment by installing the following:
 * rlwrap, a read line tool for an interactive command line
-* Clojure CLI tools (Leiningen and Boot should also work)
+* Clojure CLI tools to run the REPL and projects (Leiningen and Boot should also work)
-* clj-new to create projects
+* clj-new to create projects from templates
+* clj-kondo to lint your code and show syntax errors / idioms as you type

 ## Clojure CLI tools
+Clojure CLI tools provides the simplest way to run the Clojure REPL and Clojure projects.

 <!-- Operating System specific instructions -->
-{% tabs linux="Linux", homebrew="Homebrew", windows="Windows" %}
+{% tabs linux="Linux Script", homebrew="Homebrew", windows="Windows(powershell)" %}

 <!-- Ubuntu install -->
 {% content "linux" %}